-- 1. An organization-wide training session will take place.
-This training session will educate workers in the purpose and use of SafetyLoop. - 2.
+- 1. An organization-wide training session will take place, educating workers in the purpose and use of SafetyLoop. - 2.
 Relevant workplace parties will be made aware of the forms they are required to complete. - 3.
-During this meeting, Senior Management, the Health & Safety Coordinator and the Certified JHSC Worker Representative will address any input and/or feedback from workers. - 4.
+During this meeting, Management and Health & Safety will address any input and/or feedback from workers. - 4.
 Relevant parties will be provided with access to SafetyLoop.